lgbt-foundation/whitepaper/whitepaper.md

 To achieve this, LGBT Token will have three layers of utility for its users and the LGBT community:

-` INSERT GRAPHIC TO HIGHTLIGHT THE THREE ASPECTS / PILARS `
+` INSERT GRAPHIC TO HIGHLIGHT THE THREE ASPECTS / PILLARS `

 ### 1. Economic Transactions Creating Economic Power